A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Free energy

+The models commented above can be seen as decorated models\citep{torrico,torrico2,Galisova,on-strk,strk-cav}, which can be mapped to a simple spin-1/2 Ising-like model\citep{Dec-trnsf}.
+Like models considered here {[}see for instance in eqs. \eqref{eq:H-tetra} and \eqref{eq:Hamt}{]}, can be mapped\citep{Dec-trnsf} into an effective Hamiltonian like

-where $K_{0}$, $K$ and $B$ are effective parameters which in general could depend on temperature, and with $N$ unit cells.
-Therefore, the transfer matrix can be expressed as $\mathbf{V}=\left[ \right]$, like discussed in reference \cite{pseudo}.
-Each elements of transfer matrix $w_{n}$ or Boltzmann factors with $n=\{-1,0,1\}$, (we will call as sectors), can be written as
+where $K_{0}$, $K$ and $B$ are effective parameters, which may depend on the temperature and original Hamiltonian parameters (for details see for instance ref. \citep{torrico,torrico2,Galisova,on-strk,strk-cav}), assuming the chain contains $N$ unit cells.
+Therefore, the Hamiltonian \eqref{eq:Ham-1} transfer-matrix, can be expressed as $\mathbf{V}=\left[ \right]$, like discussed in reference \citep{pseudo}.
+The transfer-matrix entries $w_{n}$ (Boltzmann factor) become